Noem, at CPAC, argues country needs to 'fix damage' Biden is doing

 Noem, a strong ally of former President Donald Trump, emphasized that "Trump had America right where we wanted her."
 The governor also took aim at what she called the "Marxist indoctrination that they're teaching our children in our schools.
 That will destroy our country."

-And she spotlighted the influx of migrants this year crossing the southern border from Mexico to the U.S.
+She also spotlighted the influx of migrants this year crossing the southern border from Mexico to the U.S.

 "I was the very first governor that when Texas and Arizona asked for help, I sent my National Guard troops down there to help," the governor touted.
 "I’m thankful that the governors asked and if the federal government’s going to fail to do their job, then governors are the ones who are going to have to step up and do it."